 To evaluate regularly if an Official stays up-to-date with the latest FEI Rules & Regulations, sport knowledge and officiating know-how for a given discipline, function and level, through assessments according to the relevant FEI Education System.
 All examinations/assessments are standardised, FEI-approved, and have been carefully crafted by recognised experts from the equestrian community. |

-Transfer-up is a crucial phase of the Education System, and here the Competency-based Evaluation System plays an important role in ensuring that all Officials applying for a higher level or new function are fully prepared and properly evaluated.
-This will help ensure each candidate fits their job description successfully and is able to serve their sport at the best of their abilities.
+The Transfer-up process ensures that Officials applying for a higher level or new function are fully prepared and properly evaluated in order for them to fit their job description successfully and is able to serve their sport at the best of their abilities.

 ![]() Dressage |